 The existence in (I think) Hertfordshire of a remarkably complete AEC Renown LT1076 was known about for probably well over thirty years and initially its owner who used it as a summer house would not part with it, however it eventually came under the wing of the LT Museum which lavished considerable amounts of money on it with the result seen above.
-It is captured arriving on its run to Brighton three or four years ago
+It is captured arriving on its run to Brighton about five years ago.

 During my time of involvement at Syon Park and then Covent Garden I often stared at B340 and thought that it had been over-restored.
 I well remember that the original staircase stringer panels, wings, destination boards and other parts were replaced but had been retained and were really good enough to have been restored and re-used.
 The Museum of British Transport and the BTC were responsible for this as it made a fine exhibit at Clapham on its raised pedestal.
 One thing I never thought I would see was it running again, let alone its amazing excursion all the way to Brighton in 2006.
 All credit is due to the London's Transport Museum staff for making this possible.
 Next time you see it count the spokes on one front wheel and then do the same with the other!

 Superbly re-created Leyland LB5 of pioneering London independent operator Chocolate Express, seen alongside D142 at Cobham a few years ago.
 Although they have different chassis the bodies on these two are more or less identical products of Dodsons of Willesden London NW10 which supplied many independent (pirate) operators in the capital.
 That of D142 still has most of its original framing.

 RECENT GOINGS ON - BROOKLANDS 2012-2015